Robbery in Company

 If you agree that you have committed the offence and the police are able to prove so, it is best to plead guilty.
 You will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.
 Our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts, or even a less serious charge.

-Robbery in company carries a maximum penalty of 20 years imprisonment.
+Robbery in a company carries a maximum penalty of 20 years imprisonment.
 This penalty is typically reserved for the worst offenders.
-It is an extremely serious criminal offence and if you are charged with Robbery in company you should contact our office immediately.

 Do I need references?

 We believe references are an extremely important part of a plea of guilty in court.
-Read about good character references and court process here.
+Read about court processes and how to write a good character reference.

-Why choose Australian Criminal Law Group?
+Contact Australian Criminal Law Group

-Case Study
+Case Studies

-Our solicitor appeared in trial for an Accused charged with Inflicting grievous bodily harm with intent and Assault with intent to rob.
+Our lawyer appeared in trial for an Accused charged with Inflicting grievous bodily harm with intent and Assault with intent to rob.
 The prosecution witnesses were cross-examined to establish that the Accused could not be identified as having been involved in the robbery.
 It could not be established his role in the brawl that subsequently broke out included use or knowledge of a knife used to stab the victim.
 It was argued any involvement he had was in self-defence.
 The jury subsequently found the Accused not guilty of all charges.

-Australian Criminal Law Group represented a person charged with robbery in company inflicting grievous bodily harm and intentionally inflicting grievous bodily harm.
+Our lawyer represented a person charged with robbery in a company, inflicting grievous bodily harm, and intentionally inflicting grievous bodily harm.
 Both offences carry a maximum penalty of 25 years imprisonment.
 The person had a substantial criminal record and was facing many years in jail if sentenced for those charges.
 The Crown prosecutor was convinced to accept a plea of guilty to recklessly inflicting grievous bodily harm and the client received a 2-year sentence with a 12-month non-parole period.

-Get in touch now.
+Get in touch